LTTLabsOSS/markbench-tests/f1_stress/README.md

 `Documents\My Games\F1 24\hardwaresettings\hardware_settings_config.xml`,
 overwriting the existing file with that destination name.

-The harness launches F1 24 with `-benchmark` pointed at the selected XML's absolute path.
+The harness launches F1 24 with `-benchmark` set to the selected benchmark filename after copying it into F1's benchmark directory.

 ## Output